Improving statistical precision in Monte Carlo samples with negative weights via reweighting and uncertainty quantification: Uncertainty Quantification of Reweighting

 The uncertainty in the model is treated like a systematic uncertainty as commonly used in HEP.
 The most accurate way to determine the uncertainty is to apply each of the models separately and obtain a collection of different histograms at the end of the analysis.
 This ensures that all of the available information is kept until the end of the analysis, allowing the optimal uncertainties to be assigned.
 It is typical, however, in HEP analyses to use simple up and down uncertainties that are applied per event.
 This approach, while simple, removes much of the available information.
 In particular, it distills the full uncertainty distribution to a center value and two variations and removes most of the information on the correlation between events beyond the simple up and down correlation.
 This is sufficient for a mostly gaussian uncertainly with a high degree of correlation, but is not suitable for distributions with any additional complexity.
 A method for applying the uncertainty using both of these methods is presented in the following sections, but it will be clear that the histogram based approach provides far more accurate uncertainties.

 The event-based approach to the uncertainty is the simplest and is similar to many other HEP uncertainties.
 Up and down variations are calculated for $g(\vec{x})$, applied to each MC event, and propagated to the final histograms.
-The histogram-based uncertainty method uses alternative final histograms to obtain systematic shape uncertainties with Principal Component Analysis (PCA).
+The histogram-based uncertainty method uses alternative final histograms to obtain systematic shape uncertainties with principal component analysis (PCA).
 This method requires additional work after making the histograms, but easily accounts for the covariance of individual predictions and produces meaningful shape uncertainties.
 The PCA method is very robust to the expected covariances between the predicted distributions of $g(\vec{x})$ at different $\vec{x}$ \cite{Jolliffe2002PCA}, while they are simply ignored by the event-based approach.

-\subsection{Event-by-Event Uncertainties}
+\subsection{Event-by-event uncertainties}

-To obtain the event-by-event uncertainties, the same approach as in Section~\ref{sec:reweightnoUncert} is used, except that each event weight is also multiplied by $g(\vec{x_n})$, which is assumed to have its own distribution for each $\vec{x_n}.$ Further, non-zero covariance between these distributions is assumed.
+To obtain the event-by-event uncertainties, the same approach as in Sec.~\ref{sec:reweightnoUncert} is used, except that each event weight is also multiplied by $g(\vec{x_n})$, which is assumed to have its own distribution for each $\vec{x_n}.$ Further, nonzero covariance between these distributions is assumed.
 Let $N_{\mathrm{tot}}$ be the total number of MC events in the bin.
 The expectation value for the reweighted cross section is then

 Obtaining the variance on the cross section requires the consideration of the correlation between $g(\vec{x_n})$ for different $\vec{x_n}$.
 This makes the full formula